Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-We organize model distillation techniques for explainable deep learning into the following two categories: \begin{itemize} \item {\bf Local Approximation.} A local approximation method learns a simple model whose input/output behavior mimics that of a DNN for a small subset of the input data.
+\begin{itemize} \item {\bf Local Approximation.} A local approximation method learns a simple model whose input/output behavior mimics that of a DNN for a small subset of the input data.
 This method is motivated by the idea that the model a DNN uses to discriminate within a local area of the data manifold is simpler than the discriminatory model over the entire surface.
-Given a sufficiently high local density of input data to approximate the local manifold with piecewise linear functions, the DNN's behavior in this local area may be distilled into a set of explainable linear discriminators. \item {\bf Model Translation.} Model translations train an alternative smaller model that mimics the input/output behavior of a DNN.
+Given a sufficiently high local density of input data to approximate the local manifold with piecewise linear functions, the DNN's behavior in this local area may be distilled into a set of explainable linear discriminators. \item {\bf Model Translation.} Model translations train an alternative smaller model that mimics the total. input/output behavior of a DNN.
 They contrast local approximation methods in replicating the behavior of a DNN across an entire dataset rather than small subsets.
 The smaller models may be directly explainable, may be smaller and easier to deploy, or could be further analyzed to gain insights into the causes of the input/output behavior that the translated model replicates. \end{itemize}